How Shipping Containers Have Changed The World

 - Reduced emissions.
 Because of their large capacity, cargo ships produce significantly less carbon emissions per container (one-third to be precise) compared to what a truck would produce transporting a similar cargo container over a comparable distance.
 This is excellent news for a planet struggling with a pollution problem.

 - Synchronisation of global supply chains.
 Sea containers have brought about sophistication and synchronisation in the global supply chain.
-Container units are tagged and tracked electronically throughout their journey with estimated departure and arrival times achieved with near perfect precision.
+Container units are tagged and tracked electronically throughout their journey with estimated departure and arrival times achieved with near-perfect precision.

 - New manufacturing philosophies.
 The synchronisation and predictability brought about by containerisation has spawned the “just-in-time” manufacturing concept that bypasses warehouses to have components move straight from containers to the production line.
 This has the effect of lower manufacturing overheads.

 - Shipping container architecture.
 It’s not only in logistics and commerce where containers have had an impact.
 Their effect has also been felt in the building and construction sector where shipping containers, both new and second-hand, are transformed into buildings and spaces for all sorts of uses from offices to kitchens to shopping malls.
 The durability, affordability, and versatility of the modular shipping container have made it the ideal construction material for any type of building project.
-Now shipping container conversions have become so popular as to be considered mainstream.
+Now shipping container conversions have become so widespread as to be considered mainstream.

 Looking at the significant impact the fairly unassuming cargo container has had on our world, it would be an understatement to say that the world would be a much different place without these metal boxes.
-The invention of the shipping container not only revolutionised how we do business, move cargo and build; it also had a far-reaching effect on all our lifestyles on a personal level.
+The invention of the shipping container not only revolutionised how we do business, move cargo, and build; it also had a far-reaching effect on all our lifestyles on a personal level.